John Fothergill (engineer): Early life and education

 John Charles Fothergill was born in Malta.
-He lived in London and in Fish Hoek South Africa before settling in Iver Heath at the age of 10.
-He attended Slough Grammar School (now Upton Court Grammar School) and won prizes in Music and Mathematics.
+He lived in London and in Fish Hoek South Africa before moving to Iver Heath at the age of 10.
+He attended Slough Grammar School (now Upton Court Grammar School).
 He graduated from the University College of North Wales (now Bangor University) with a BSc (Hons) in Electronic Engineering (1975), an MSc in Electronic Materials and Devices (1976), and a PhD in the Dielectric Properties of Biopolymers (1980) which he studied with Profs Ron Pethig and John Lewis.

 Career

 He worked at the Standard Telecommunication Laboratories from 1979 to 1984 as a senior research engineer on high-voltage power cables.

 In 1984, he moved to the University of Leicester as a lecturer.
-He was promoted to professor in 2000 and was head of the Electrical Power and Power Electronics Research Group, dean of science, pro vice-chancellor (learning and teaching), and head of the Department of Engineering.
+He was promoted to professor in 2000 and was head of the Electrical Power and Power Electronics Research Group, dean of science, pro vice-chancellor (learning and teaching), and head of the department of engineering.
 He remains an honorary visiting professor at the University of Leicester.

 In 2012, he became pro vice-chancellor (research and enterprise) at City University London.

 He is a visiting professor at the Three Gorges University and Taiyuan University of Technology, China.